ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### On-site Interview

+**What we want -** As healthcare is new knowledge domain for foreigners like us, we want to understand it from perspective of local residents in Sydney.
+Reading online reviews and discussion wasnot enough.
+We went to several hospitals in Sydney and had a chat with people at canteen and waiting areas.

 The interviews were conducted at several hospitals in Sydney, including:

 - Redbank House (Westmead Hospital) - Our focus
 - Sydney Children Hospital

-Around 25 peopel interviewed include:
+Around 25 people interviewed include:
 - Patients going for monthly checkup
-- Relative and parents of chidlren participating in the treatment program
+- Relative and parents of children participating in the treatment program
 - Social workers in the hospitals

 ### Shadowing

-We followed a psychologist in Redbank House for a few hours to understand the process of designing, collecting and processing feedback forms.
+**Why this method -** From the beginning, the staffs at Redbank told us about the time-consuming process of distributing, collecting and analysing feedbacks.
+Therefore, we followed a psychologist in Redbank House for a few hours to understand how the process is being carried out in a daily basis.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--yC76QItN--/c_scale,w_768/v1506940677/Healthcare-Feedback/Shadowing.jpg">